Creating a Power BI Dashboard for Calgary Public Library’s Ultimate Summer Reading Challenge

 As a child, my summers involved picking up an 18 by 18 sheet of paper from the Southwood Library and filling in the bubbles every 30 minutes I read.
-Many of us remember this process fondly as we read through our first Amelia Bedelia’s, Magic Treehouse novels and The Amazing Days of Abbey Hayes.
+Many of us remember this process fondly as we read through our first Amelia Bedelia stories, Magic Treehouse novels, and The Amazing Days of Abbey Hayes.

-Twenty years later, I was honored by Iteration Insights and Calgary Public Library with the opportunity to analyze the data collected from this year’s Ultimate Summer Challenge and showcase it through a Power BI Dashboard.
+Twenty years later, I was honored by Iteration Insights and Calgary Public Library with the opportunity to analyze the data collected from this year’s Ultimate Summer Challenge and showcase it through a business intelligence dashboard.

 A Family Passion

 Similarly, to my fellow book lovers, reading books is nurtured into us by watching others read.
 Books have always surrounded our homes, filled bookshelves, surfaces, and staircases.

 My mom never told me to read, put a timer on, or gave me rewards for reading.
 My love of reading came from watching her entranced in a book… or in hundreds of books.

 With her Ph.D. in English Literature, she inspires everyone around her to read and escape through stories and prose.
 She has successfully reached the max number of holds (50) you can put on books at the library and the maximum number of books you can check out (99) multiple times.